harveybc/feature-eng/README_heuristic_ts.md

 ## Description

-Generates a training signal using Exponentioal Moving Average (EMA) fast, forwarded a configurable number of ticks minus EMA slow.
+Generates a training signal using Exponential Moving Average (EMA) fast, forwarded a configurable number of ticks minus EMA slow.
 The input dataset must contain the two EMA columns.
 The column index of the EMA fast and slow are configurable.

 ## Installation